hoobs-org/HOOBS/docs/SDK.md

 The SDK in this project defines the HOOBS API and added into Vue using a Mixin.
 Below, defines the properties and methods available in this SDK.

 ## **hoobs.version()**
-This returns the current HOOBS version installed.
+This returns the current HOOBSD version installed.

 ## **hoobs.latest()**
-This returns the latest releasesd HOOBS version.
+This returns the latest releasesd HOOBSD version.

 ## **hoobs.auth.status()**
 This fetches the status of the authentication system.
 It will return one of these values.